-Several types of 'populations' of waterbirds are recognized:
+Several types of 'populations' of waterbirds were recognized by Scott & Rose (1996):

-- the entire population of a monotypic species; - the entire population of a recognized subspecies; - a discrete migratory population of a species or subspecies, i.e., a population which rarely if ever mixes with other populations of the same species or subspecies; - that 'population' of birds from one hemisphere which spend the non-breeding season in a relatively discrete portion of another hemisphere or region.
-In many cases, these 'populations' may mix extensively with other populations on the breeding grounds, or mix with sedentary populations of the same species during the migration seasons and/or on the non-breeding grounds; - a regional group of sedentary, nomadic or dispersive birds with an apparently rather continuous distribution and no major gaps between breeding units sufficient to prohibit interchange of individuals during their normal nomadic wanderings and/or post-breeding dispersal.
+- 1. the entire population of a monotypic species; - 2. the entire population of a recognized subspecies;

+- 3. a discrete migratory population of a species or subspecies, i.e., a population which rarely if ever mixes with other populations of the same species or subspecies; - 4. that 'population' of birds from one hemisphere which spend the non-breeding season in a relatively discrete portion of another hemisphere or region.
+In many cases, these 'populations' may mix extensively with other populations on the breeding grounds, or mix with sedentary populations of the same species during the migration seasons and/or on the non-breeding grounds; - 5. a regional group of sedentary, nomadic or dispersive birds with an apparently rather continuous distribution and no major gaps between breeding units sufficient to prohibit interchange of individuals during their normal nomadic wanderings and/or post-breeding dispersal.